sadit/SimilaritySearch.jl/joss/paper.md

 Given a metric dataset, $S \subseteq U$ and a metric distance function $d$, defined for any pair of elements in $U$, the $k$ nearest neighbor search of $q$ consists on finding the subset $R$ that minimize $\sum_{u \in R} d(q, u)$ for all possible subsets of size $k$, i.e., $R \subset S$ and $|R| = k$.
 Elements in $U$ are typically vectors but can have any data representation as long as the metric distance support it.

 The problem can be solved easily with an exhaustive evaluation of all possible results $d(u_1, q), \cdots, d(u_n, q)$ (that is, for all $u_i \in S$) and then select those $k$ items $\{u_i\}$ with the least distance to $q$.
 This solution is impractical when $n$ is large, or the expected number of queries is high, or the intrinsic dimension of the dataset is also high \cite{rub}.
-In these cases, it is necessary to create a data structure that preprocess the dataset and reduce the cost of solving queries, it is often called an \textit{index}.
+In these cases, it is necessary to create a data structure that preprocess the dataset and reduce the cost of solving queries; this structure is known as an \textit{index}.

+[@ruiz2015finding; @malkov2018efficient; @malkov2014approximate; @nndescent11; @scan2020]

 # Main features of `SimilaritySearch`

-The core method, the `SearchGraph` struct is an approximate method that is designed to trade effectively between speed and quality, it has an integrated auto-tuning feature that free users of almost any setup and manual model selection.
-More detailed, in a single construction, the incremental construction adjusts the index parameters to achieve the desired performance.
-The current version (v0.8) of the search structure was introduced and benchmarked in [@tellez2021scalable] which uses the `SimilaritySearch.jl` package as implementation.
-Older versions of the package are benchmarked in [@ruiz2015finding].
+The `SearchGraph` struct is an approximate method that is designed to trade effectively between speed and quality, it has an integrated auto-tuning feature that almost free users of any setup and manual model selection.
+More detailed, in a single construction, the incremental construction adjusts the index parameters to achieve the desired performance which can be a be bi-objetive (Pareto optimal for search speed and quality) or a minimum quality.
+This search structure is described in [@simsearch2022] which uses the `SimilaritySearch.jl` package as implementation (0.8 version series).
+Older versions of the package are benchmarked in [@tellez2021scalable].

 The package provides the following indexes: